SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `datasource.maxStatementsPerConnection=100`  - The number of PreparedStatements c3p0 will cache for a single pooled Connection.
 If both maxStatements and maxStatementsPerConnection are zero, statement caching will not be enabled.
 If maxStatementsPerConnection is zero but maxStatements is a non-zero value, statement caching will be enabled, and a global limit enforced, but otherwise no limit will be set on the number of cached statements for a single Connection.
 If set, maxStatementsPerConnection should be set to about the number distinct PreparedStatements that are used frequently in your application, plus two or three extra so infrequently statements don't force the more common cached statements to be culled.

 #### MNA properties
-Following parameters need to be configured inside Program Management for MNA.
+The following parameters need to be added into a Program Management TDSAdmin configuration for integration with MNA:

 * `mna.mnaUrl=http://<mna-context-url>/mna-rest/`  - URL of the Monitoring and Alerting client server's rest url
 * `mnaServerName=tdsadmin`  -  Used by the mna clients to identify which server is sending the log/metrics/alerts.